Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 - Are all the significant elements accessible?

-- Are the informations vocalized in a logical and understandable order?
+- Is all the information vocalized in a logical and understandable order?

 - Are the interactive elements vocalized with the associated action? (button, checkbox ...
 Double tap to activate)